ys2473/Interactive-Lab-Hub/Lab 1/README.md

    2. Amy looks at the candle and makes a private wish.
    3. Amy blows out the candle with one breath while Yan celebrates.

-**Include pictures of your storyboards here.**

-Use the storyboards to decide what interaction to prototype.

 **Summarize the feedback you got here.**